0ptik41/Firecracker/README.md

 ./hello # hello is an executable file

 ==============================================================================
+## Quick Testing
 Running the "hello" assembly file using the compiled code, I can compare the values with what is seen running the same executable in GDB to be sure everything is working.
 ![ex](https://raw.githubusercontent.com/0ptik41/Firecracker/main/ex.png)

 =============================================================================
+## Setting Breakpoints
+I kind of got break points working now so that the only option isnt **just** single stepping.
+Using `break` and an address a break point can be set.

 =============================================================================